b2smarketing/wordpress/wp-content/plugins/email-notification-on-login/readme.txt

 We created this enhanced version of the plugin, because we needed a translation to Spanish and wanted to know the country from which the uses send the contact form, whithout having to lookup the IP address.

-In order to display the Country it needs the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) that can be found in the WordPress plugin repository.
+In order to display the Country it needs the [Geolocation IP Detection (until March 2020: GeoIP Detection) plugin](https://wordpress.org/plugins/geoip-detect/) that can be found in the WordPress plugin repository.
 This plugin "provides geographic information detected by an IP adress". *This plugin auto-updates the GeoIP database once a week.
 This product includes GeoLite data created by MaxMind, available from [www.maxmind.com](http://www.maxmind.com).*

-If the [GeoIP Detection plugin](https://wordpress.org/plugins/geoip-detect/) is not installed and enabled, you will only see the IP address, without the country of the IP adress.
+If the [Geolocation IP Detection (until March 2020: GeoIP Detection) plugin](https://wordpress.org/plugins/geoip-detect/) is not installed and enabled, you will only see the IP address, without the country of the IP adress.

-We decided to use the GEOIP DETECTION plugin to handle the lookup of the country, because it's a plugin that is actively developed and we saw no advantage in implementing all this functionality, when we could use an existing one.
+We decided to use the Geolocation IP Detection (until March 2020: GeoIP Detection) plugin to handle the lookup of the country, because it's a plugin that is actively developed and we saw no advantage in implementing all this functionality, when we could use an existing one.

 = What can I do with this plugin? =